 - i) To develop an understanding of the social philosophy of Indian thinkers.

 - ii) To develop an understanding of the educational philosophy of Indian thinkers.

 - iii) To appreciate the educational contributions of Indian thinkers.

-- 3.1 Mahatma Gandhi
+- Mahatma Gandhi

 - 3.2 Maharshi Karve

 - 3.3 Gurudev Rabindranath Tagore

 - 3.4 Pandita Ramabai

-Module 4: The Teacher Module Objectives:
+Module 4: The Teacher

-- i) To develop an understanding of the concept and characteristics of teaching. - ii) To create an awareness of teaching as a career. - iii) To develop an understanding of qualifications of teachers, at different levels. - iv) To develop an understanding of the professional growth of teachers. - v) To create an awareness of pedagogical, technological and social challenges faced by teachers. - 4.1 Teaching: Meaning & Characteristics, Teaching as a career - 4.2 Qualifications and Professional Growth of the Teacher (Pre Primary, Primary, Secondary, Higher Secondary and Higher Education) - 4.3 Professional Ethics and Code of Conduct for Teachers - 4.4 Challenges faced in Teaching (Pedagogical, Technological, Social)
+- i) To develop an understanding of the concept and characteristics of teaching. - ii) To create an awareness of teaching as a career. - iii) To develop an understanding of qualifications of teachers, at different levels. - iv) To develop an understanding of the professional growth of teachers. - v) To create an awareness of pedagogical, technological, social and global challenges faced by teachers. - 4.1 Teaching : Meaning & Characteristics, Teaching as a career

+4.2 Qualifications and Professional Growth of the Teacher

+(Preprimary, Primary, Secondary, Higher Secondary and Higher Education)

+4.3 Professional Ethics and Code of Conduct for Teachers

+4.4 Challenges in Teaching (Pedagogical, Technological, Social, Global)